Timeseries

 all_values(copy=True)[source]

-Return a 3-D array of dimension (time, component, sample), containing this series’ values for all samples.
+Return a 3-D array of dimension (time, component, sample) containing the series’ values for all samples.

 Parameters